-Ever felt like your business wasn’t converting the amount of the sales you expected?
+Have you ever felt like your business wasn’t achieving the level of success you envisioned?

 Or, how about feeling like your brand just doesn’t align with how you want to show up both on and offline?

-The culprit could be a lack or poorly defined plan, also known as a luxury brand strategy.
+The culprit could be a lack of or poorly defined plan, also known as a luxury brand strategy.

 In this post, I’m going to be going over.

-- What is luxury brand strategy and why it’s important?
+- What is a luxury brand strategy and why it’s important?

 - What is often involved in luxury brand strategy?